MichaeltheCoder7/Supernova/README.md

 # Supernova

-Supernova is an open-source UCI chess engine written in C. It can be used on Windows and Linux and requires a UCI compatible graphical user interface (Arena, Shredder...) to function properly.
+Supernova is an open-source UCI chess engine written in C. It can be used on Windows and Linux and requires a UCI compatible graphical user interface (Arena, Cutechess...) to function properly.
 Supernova appears on the [CCRL](http://ccrl.chessdom.com/ccrl/404/) rating list.
 Take a look at its Elo progression [here](http://ccrl.chessdom.com/ccrl/404/cgi/compare_engines.cgi?family=Supernova&print=Rating+list&print=Results+table&print=LOS+table&print=Ponder+hit+table&print=Eval+difference+table&print=Comopp+gamenum+table&print=Overlap+table&print=Score+with+common+opponents).

 Installation
 ------------
 You can download the Windows and Linux binaries from the latest release.
-Alternatively, if the binaries are not compatible with your CPU, you can download the compressed source code file provided by the release, go to the Supernova directory that contains src and bin directories, and compile natively using GCC, then the binary should appear in the bin directory.
+Alternatively, if the binaries are not compatible, you can download the compressed source code file provided by the release, go to the Supernova directory that contains src and bin directories, and compile natively using GCC, then the binary should appear in the bin directory.

 Windows:
 ```
-gcc -std=c99 -lpthread -static -flto -Ofast ./src/*.c -o ./bin/Supernova_2.2.1.exe
+gcc -std=c99 -static -flto -Ofast src/*.c src/Fathom/tbprobe.c -lpthread -lm -o bin/Supernova_2.3.exe
 ```

 Linux:
 ```
-gcc -std=c99 -lpthread -flto -Ofast -DLINUX ./src/*.c -o ./bin/Supernova_2.2.1_linux
+gcc -std=c99 -static -flto -Ofast src/*.c src/Fathom/tbprobe.c -lpthread -lm -o bin/Supernova_2.3_linux
 ```

 Note that GCC version 10 or above is preferable, and compiling might fail for GCC versions below 5.
-It's recommended to compile the Linux version on your own since the GCC version that was used is outdated.

 [**Releases**](https://github.com/MichaeltheCoder7/Supernova/releases)